nleroy917/spottydata/README.md

 # SpottyData.com
-This is a React site that attempts to push my original [Spotify Playlist Analyzer Python Project](https://github.com/NLeRoy917/spotify-playlist-analyzer Spotify Playlist Analyzer).
-This project has since been made into a small API with Flask, and this code can be found [here](https://github.com/NLeRoy917/playlist-analyzer-api Playlist Analyzer API).
+This is a React site that attempts to push my original [Spotify Playlist Analyzer Python Project](https://github.com/NLeRoy917/spotify-playlist-analyzer Spotify Playlist Analyzer) This project has since been made into a small API with Flask, and this code can be found [here](https://github.com/NLeRoy917/playlist-analyzer-api Playlist Analyzer API)

 {Link to site will go here}